sancastlem/elk-snapshots/README.md

 You need to setup this options:

-### Global Environments
+#### Global Environments

 - **host**: the url of your ElasticSearch Service, with this format: *https://your_es_url/*
 - **region**: region where you've created your ElasticSearch Service.
 Need it to AWS credentials request.
 - **bucket**: the name of the bucket where you've saved the snapshots.
-- **repository**: the name of the repository where you've saved the snapshots.
-You can insert any name that you want, at less that you've created a repository before, then insert its name.
-If you've inserted another name, then this function will create a new repository.
+- **repository**: the name of the repository where you've saved the snapshots, that has been connected before, using the script generate_repository.py.
+If you have inserted a repository name that have not been connected before, then you show an error.
 - **role**: arn from role that have permission to put snapshot in your bucket S3.

-### AWS Cloudwatch Event Bridge
+#### AWS Cloudwatch Event Bridge

 For cron, you need to create a cron job, employing the service AWS Cloudwatch Event Bridge.

-### Basic setup
+#### Basic setup

 - Change the name of the controller to **generate_snapshot.main**.
 - Change timeout to 300 or upper, depends the size of your kibana indexes.